tituschewxj/tituschewxj/README.md

 I’m Titus, a Computer Science major at the National University of Singapore, graduating in 2026.
 Explore my [coursework](./modules.md).
 Passionate about technology and innovation, I’m eager to explore opportunities where I can learn, grow, and make an impact.

-I am deeply passionate about software engineering, with a focus on parallel computing, databases, and algorithms.
-My experience spans full-stack development, and I have a particular enthusiasm for computer graphics and games.
+I am deeply passionate about software engineering, with a focus on parallel computing and databases.
+My experience spans full-stack and backend development, and I have a particular enthusiasm for computer graphics and games.
 These fields inspire my curiosity and motivate me to develop innovative and impactful solutions.

 ### 🛠️ What I Do

 I am passionate about crafting high-quality code and solving real-world problems.
 My contributions include a range of projects available on GitHub and [GitLab](https://gitlab.com/tituschewxj).
-I also take pride in using my skills for the greater good, as reflected in my work with [Computing for Voluntary Welfare Organizations](https://www.comp.nus.edu.sg/~vwo/), where I contribute to supporting the community.
+I also take pride in using my skills for the greater good, as reflected in my work with [Computing for Voluntary Welfare Organizations](https://www.comp.nus.edu.sg/~vwo/).

 In addition to my technical focus, I also explore game development, where I share my creations on [itch.io](https://utdcus.itch.io/).
 Game design allows me to combine creativity with technical skills, building experiences that delight and inspire.